 Our Patient Survey results can be found here

-Please note Stanford Medical Centre and Islingword Road Surgery will be closed from 1pm on Thursday 23rd October 2014 for Staff training.
+Please note Stanford Medical Centre and Islingword Road Surgery will be closed on the following bank holidays:

 There will be no Doctors/Nurses or Reception staff available during this time.